-"Consider the unrestful times around us when all the world seems to be in serious trouble.
-Wars and threats of wars, powers made inflictions upon himself, bringing nothing but human misery.
-It is up to man to devise with prosperity for all.
-A first step should be to Develop the spirit of Goodwill and Toleration, Truth and Justice, in place of Envy, Hatred, and Malice.
-Our hope must lie with the oncoming generation to effect such change of thought.
-In a few years our children will become the adult citizenry which will run this country and culture."
+"Consider the unrestful times bringing nothing but human the remedy and to create for step should be to Develop the spirit of Goodwill and Toleration, Truth and Justice, in place of Envy, Hatred, and Malice.
+Our hope must lie with the oncoming generation to effect such change children will become the adult citizenry which will run this country and culture."
 Lord Baden Powell 1907.